GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

  * pm2 start app.js

+#### How to create an image:
 `db vm` > `capture` > `image` > No, capture only managed image > Name: `tech264-georgia-ready-to-run-dab-image` >

+## Before creating an Image
 Before creating an image, use "` sudo waagent -deprovision+user`" to prepare the Linux guest OS on the virtual machine.
-If you create an image from a virtual machine that hasn't been generalized, any virtual machines created from that image won't start.
+If you create an image from a virtual machine that hasn't been generalised, any virtual machines created from that image won't start.
 ^^^ **MAKE THIS COMMAND AFTER YOU SSH'd into YOUR VM. **It gets rid of specific information that we don't want.
 * exit out.